Code-Institute-Submissions/daily-task-manager/README.md

 ![Menu](images/menu.jpeg)

-After starting the program, you are greeted with the main menu, where you receive a warm welcome and a brief introduction to the app's features.
-The menu presents several options, and you must make a selection by entering the corresponding number and pressing Enter.
+The menu comprises a welcome message, a brief application description, and the 5 options from which the user can choose.
+The user is prompted to make a selection by entering the corresponding number.

 ### Create A New Task